Contributed By Kim & Chang

 In the case of securitisation transactions that are not carried out under the ABS Act, an SPE set up pursuant to the Commercial Code or a combination of a trust and such an SPE are frequently used.

 Whether or not to do a deal under the ABS Act depends on the need to utilise the exemptions provided by the ABS Act or its guidelines.
 The regulator does not allow asset-backed loans to the ABS SPE or securitisation transactions backed by stock as underlying asset, so these deals are done outside the ABS Act.
-As discussed above (1.2 Special Purpose Entity), the ABS Act allows a simplified perfection process, so a deal with a large number of underlying obligors will be likely to use the ABS Act.
+As discussed above (1.2 Special-Purpose Entities), the ABS Act allows a simplified perfection process, so a deal with a large number of underlying obligors will be likely to use the ABS Act.

 Whether to use corporations or a combination of trusts and corporations is decided by the type of asset and the structure of the securitisation transaction.